nerdoc/uberspace-tools/README.md

 * renewing "Let's Encrypt" certificates

 # Mail filter
-The `install-mailfilter.sh` script takes care of adding the **SpamAssassin** and **DSPAM** services to your Uberspace account.
+The `install-mailfilter.` script takes care of adding the **SpamAssassin** and **DSPAM** services to your Uberspace account.
 It installs the `.mailfilter` file into place and uses a customized *dspam-learn* and mailfilter script that tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).

 You can simply do a